Why Structure Must Come Early

 Expectations become familiar.

-Because the system is predictable, children rarely feel the need to challenge it.
+Because the system is predictable, children feel less need to challenge it constantly.

 Force becomes unnecessary because order already exists.